debops/debops/docs/defaults-detailed.rst

 tinc__networks
 --------------

-This is a list of mesh networks managed by ``debops.tinc`` role.
+This is a list of mesh networks managed by the ``debops.tinc`` role.
 Each network is described by a YAML dictionary which should have the following keys:

 ``name``
   Required.
 Name of the mesh network, used as the name of the directory in